Sampling (music): Interpolation

 Instead of sampling, artists may recreate a recording, a process known as interpolation.
 This requires only the permission of the owners of the musical content, rather than the owners of the recording.
 It also creates more freedom to alter constituent components such as separate guitar and drum tracks.
+In a 2022 Guardian article, Oliver Keens wrote that interpolation poses an ethical question as it means the owner of the recording is not paid.

 Impact

 Sampling has influenced many genres of music, particularly pop, hip-hop and electronic music.
 The Guardian journalist David McNamee likened its importance in these genres to the importance of the guitar in rock.
-In August 2022, the Guardian noted that half of the singles in the UK Top 10 that week used samples.
+In August 2022, the Guardian noted that half of the singles in the top 10 of the UK singles chart that week used samples.
 Sampling is a fundamental element of remix culture.

 Early works

 Using the Fairlight, the "first truly world-changing sampler", the English producer Trevor Horn became the "key architect" in incorporating sampling into pop music in the 1980s.
 Other users of the Fairlight included Kate Bush, Peter Gabriel and Thomas Dolby.
 In the 1980s, samples were incorporated into synthesizers and music workstations, such as the bestselling Korg M1, released in 1988.

 The Akai MPC, released in 1988, had a major influence on electronic and hip-hop music, allowing artists to create elaborate tracks without other instruments, a studio or formal music knowledge.
 Its designer, Roger Linn, anticipated that users would sample short sounds, such as individual notes or drum hits, to use as building blocks for compositions; however, users sampled longer passages of music.
 In the words of Greg Milner, author of Perfecting Sound Forever, musicians "didn't just want the sound of John Bonham's kick drum, they wanted to loop and repeat the whole of 'When the Levee Breaks'."
 Linn said: "It was a very pleasant surprise.
 After 60 years of recording, there are so many prerecorded examples to sample from.
 Why reinvent the wheel?"

 Stevie Wonder's 1979 album Journey Through the Secret Life of Plants may have been the first album to make extensive use of samples.
-The Japanese electronic band Yellow Magic Orchestra were pioneers in sampling, constructing music by cutting fragments of sounds and looping them.
+The Japanese electronic band Yellow Magic Orchestra were pioneers in sampling, constructing music by looping fragments of sound.
 Their album Technodelic (1981) is an early example of an album consisting mostly of samples.
 My Life in the Bush of Ghosts (1981) by David Byrne and Brian Eno is another important early work of sampling, incorporating samples of sources including Arabic singers, radio DJs and an exorcist.
 Musicians had used similar techniques before, but, according to the Guardian writer Dave Simpson, sampling had never before been used "to such cataclysmic effect".
 Eno felt the album's innovation was to make samples "the lead vocal".
 Big Audio Dynamite pioneered sampling in rock and pop with their 1985 album This Is Big Audio Dynamite.